-The directors present their report and the audited financial statements for the year ended 31 December 2018.
+The directors present their report and the audited financial statements for the year ended 31 December 2019.

 Purpose of the Charity

-The principal activity of Le Chéile Mentoring and Youth Justice Support Services is to provide mentoring services to young people under the age of 21 who are involved with the Probation Service.
+The principal activity of Le Chéile Mentoring is to provide mentoring services to young people under the age of 23 who are involved with the Probation Service.
 The organisation works to make positive changes in the lives of young people who offend and their families, through the provision of Mentoring, Family Support and Restorative Justice Services.
 We provide tailored and flexible services with young people at the centre.

-Le Chéile works in partnership with the Probation Service to reduce the level of crime in the community.
+Le Chéile Mentoring is a national NGO which works in partnership with the Probation Service and other agencies to reduce the level of crime in the community.
 The charity recruits, trains and supports volunteers from local communities around Ireland who act as positive role models and provide a supportive relationship for the young person or parent.